arduino/help-center-content/content/Arduino Cloud/General Cloud/Install-the-Arduino-Cloud-Agent.md

 2. Open the Applications folder (`~/Applications`) within your user folder.

-3. Manually remove the ArduinoCloudAgent folder, or run the `uninstall.app` inside it.
+3. Manually remove the ArduinoCreateAgent folder, or run the `uninstall.app` inside it.

 Try launching Arduino Cloud Agent again.